Best Tips for your Yard in January

 Japanese Privets are excellent shrubs for winter planting.
 They are fast-growing evergreens that grow deep green foliage.
 In spring, they bloom petite, showy white/cream/gray flowers followed by attractive blue/black/purple-colored fruit that contrasts beautifully with the foliage.
 We can plant these shrubs from the coast to the desert.
 We like to use them as a privacy hedge, tall screen, or windbreak.

 Orange trees(pictured) are one of the most popular citrus trees to grow in the southwest region.
-There might even be neighborhoods around you named after the old orange farms that existed, or still exist.
+There might even be neighborhoods around you named after the old orange farms that existed, or still exist, in the Las Vegas Valley.
 Our weather conditions make for the perfect growing environments for this citrus tree.
 Some of the best varieties to grow in our region are Navel, Sweet, Tangerine, and Tangelo oranges – all delicious!

 Lemons are one citrus variety that can be considered ever-bearing as they often produce two crops per year.
 Meyer lemons are a favorite due to their many culinary uses and their thin rind that makes squeezing the freshest lemon juice a breeze!
 Some other great varieties to plant are Lisbon and Eureka lemons.

-Grapefruits trees are great citrus for regions all across California.
+Grapefruits trees are great citrus for Nevada.
 They can be planted to increase the length of time you can harvest fresh citrus from your yard.
 These fruits are typically ready January through May and are ready for harvest again later in the year.
 The most popular types of grapefruits to plant and grow are the Red and White varieties.